 U.S. home builders might not be singing “Happy Days are Here Again,” but they seem to be humming a few bars of “I Whistle a Happy Tune.”

-According to the NAHB/Wells Fargo Housing Market Index, builder confidence is up again in May for a second consecutive month, its highest level since August 2007.
+According to the NAHB/Wells Fargo Housing Market Index, builder confidence is up again in May for a second consecutive month, to its highest level since August 2007.
 The index gained three points, improving to 22.

 Historically speaking, 22 is still low for the 20-plus-year index.
 Any number under 50 on the index indicates that more builders view sales conditions for single-family homes to be poor rather than good.